CurveDocs/curve-docs/docs/LLAMMA/priceaggregator.md

 ### `price` (more)
 !!! description "`PriceAggregator.price() -> uint256:`"

-    Getter for the current price of crvUSD aggregated from multiple oarcles.
+    Getter for the current price of crvUSD aggregated from multiple curve stableswap pools.

     Returns: price (`uint256`).